 - Firmware updates: Just like your computer and your smartphone, you will need to keep your TV updated with the latest firmware, too.
 An internet connection is necessary for these firmware updates.

 - Voice features: Most smart TVs are compatible with voice recognition devices like Amazon Echo.
-You can only use voice assistant features like Google Assistant and Alexa with your TV is connected to the web.
+You can only use voice assistant features like Google Assistant and Alexa when your TV is connected to the web.

-Features That Don’t Require an Internet Connection
+Smart TV Features That Don’t Require an Internet Connection

 Your smart TV is not entirely useless without an internet connection because it still has features you can access and take advantage of.
 These non-internet-based features include: